ofajs/ofa-v4-docs/docs/en/cases/bind-event.md

 # Event Binding

-In the component, you can use the `on` attribute to bind events and enable interactivity for the component.
+In the component, you can use the `on` property to bind events and enable interactivity for the component.
 Here is a demonstration of how to bind events in a component to achieve interactive effects.

 The `proto` parameter is used to define the methods of the component itself.
 These methods can be used internally within the component or can be executed externally after obtaining the component through a selector.